joshuapearson/tucson-josh/content/posts/rust-trait-errors/index.md

 ---
 title: "Creating Ergonomic Error Types for Rust Traits"
-date: 2025-06-17T16:15:57-07:00 # Date of post creation.
+date: 2025-06-27 # Date of post creation.
-summary: "How can we craft errors for traits that are both easy to use from calling code as well as expressive for the implementors?"
+summary: "Rust's error handling approach is very different from many popular languages which support try/catch semantics.
+The return value pattern that Result<T, E> provides is flexible and powerful, but it also requires careful design for the error types that should be returned.
+We'll look at how error types for traits can best support implementors and users of our traits."
-description: "" # Description used for search engine.
+description: "Designing error types for rust traits that are easy to use for both trait implementors and users of those implementations"
 featured: false # Sets if post is a featured post, making appear on the home page side bar.
 draft: false # Sets whether to render this page.
 Draft of true will not be rendered.
 toc: false # Controls if a table of contents should be generated for first-level links automatically.